 \subsubsection{Sensor Data}

 Sensor data are collected from contact and motion sensors placed throughout the participant’s home.
 The latter are positioned to cover living spaces and areas of transit, while contact sensors are attached to objects like cupboard doors or drawers.
-Over the course of our study, the number of sensors installed in homes ranged from $15$ to $24$, while data collection ranged from $7$ to $21$ days.
-Passive infrared (PIR) sensors are used detect movement, with a detection angle of \ang{150} and a range of up to $7$ metres.
+Passive infrared (PIR) sensors are used to detect movement, with a detection angle of \ang{150} and a range of up to $7$ metres.
 These sensors have two possible states: \textit{clear} and \textit{detected}.
 If motion is registered while the sensor is in a \textit{clear} state, the state changes to \textit{detected} and remains in that state for $30$ seconds.
 If no further motion is registered within $30$ seconds, the sensor switches back to the \textit{clear} state.
 If motion is registered while the sensor is in the \textit{detected} state, the 30-second timer is restarted.
 Each contact sensor has two possible states: \textit{open} and \textit{closed}.
 The contact sensor consists of two components: body and magnet.
 When the body is within $8$~mm of the magnet, the state of the sensor is \textit{closed} and beyond this distance, the state is \textit{open}.
 Additionally, each contact sensor registers its internal temperature.
 Figure~\ref{fig:MotionSensor} shows a motion sensor used to detect movement in the area where medication is kept on a shelf in a participant’s kitchen.
 Figure~\ref{fig:ContactSensors} shows contact sensors attached to various drawers in the participant’s kitchen.
 Both motion and contact sensors operate on an event-driven basis and are connected to a ConBee II Zigbee gateway.
-As previously mentioned, we use Home Assistant to orchestrate data acquisition from the sensors and store our data using InfluxDB.
+As previously mentioned, Home Assistant is used to orchestrate data acquisition from the sensors and the data are stored using InfluxDB.
 The automation platform, gateway and database run on an NVIDIA Jetson Nano with a quad-core ARM CPU, a $128$-core GPU, and $4$~GB of RAM, operating on a Linux-based system.
 The collected data are exported from the database in CSV format, resulting in dataset sizes ranging from $15$~MB to $35$~MB.